konsumschaf/klbi/README.md

 # Easy Usage
 ## On the device
-* Connect the device to your Windows PC using SMP (`//351elec`) and chose the `rom` folder
+* Connect the device to your Windows PC using SMP (`//351elec`) and choose the `rom` folder
 * Place the `klbi.py` and `klbi.sh` scripts in the Ports folder of your device

 ## On Windows running LaunchBox
 * Select the ROMs you want to export (for convenience, you can create a playlist for this).
-You can chose ROMs for multiple systems at once if you like.
+You can choose ROMs for multiple systems at once if you like.
 * Highlight all the ROMs you want to export
 * Chose
   * *Tools*